 Bare Steel (Raw)

 These develop a light brown patina over time.
-Patina is actually rust, but it’s a much less “active” rust and won’t eat away at the steel.
+Patina is actually rust, but it’s a non-active rust and won’t eat away at the steel.
 It actually is like a coating that protects the steel from active rust.
 And it clings to the steel really well, so there’s no danger of getting it rubbed off onto your hands and eventually in your eyes or an open wound.
 Anyway, some people prefer the feel of bar steel bars.

-All finishes will eventually start rusting with exposure to enough moisture (sweat) that you don’t wipe off, and if you don’t apply oil to the surface to protect it, but it can take a while.
+All finishes can eventually start rusting with exposure to enough moisture (sweat) that you don’t wipe off, and if you don’t apply oil to the surface to protect it, but it can take a while.